CouchSurfing: Development of the website by volunteers (2006–2011)

 From 2006 until the company raised financing in 2011, development of the website occurred mostly at events called "Couchsurfing Collectives", in which members met to voluntarily improve the website.
 Collectives took place in Montreal, Vienna, New Zealand, Rotterdam, Costa Rica, Samara, Alaska, Istanbul, and Thailand.
 However, the collectively-coded website was full of software bugs and crashes were common.
 Many members believed that the website needed to be redesigned from scratch.
-The collectives were also hindered by volunteers who just came to party and by tax laws in each jurisdiction.
+The collectives were also hindered by volunteers, who just came to party, as well as by tax laws in each jurisdiction.

 In June 2006, problems with the website database resulted in much of it being irrevocably lost.
 Founder Casey Fenton posted online asking for help.
 A Couchsurfing Collective was underway in Montreal at the time and those in attendance raised $8,000 in donations and committed to recreate the website.
 In 2007, Google search volume for couchsurfing.org overtook the search volume for Hospitality Club.